 Most solar PV systems in Las Vegas and surrounding areas are connected to the power grid (grid-tied).
 The power company’s grid acts like a virtual battery “storing” excess power production as credits on your power bill.
 Those credits then pay for the power you need at night, on cloudy days or in the peak of summer heat.
 Unlike adding a physical battery which can cost upwards of $20,000 per unit when all the labor, permit, additional switch gear, and critical loads panel installation are added in, you will not pay any additional cost for this “virtual battery.”

 You should understand that when the power goes out, a standard grid-tied solar PV system will shut off, too.
 This is required by electrical code and is in place for the safety of the utility workers while they restore power.
 Unexpected power coming from your house would be a hazard to them.
 As soon as the grid is back up, the system will wake up on it’s own and start making juice again.
-Here in Las Vegas, with our very stable power grid, we rarely see outages of more than a few minutes, so spending an extra $20,000 or more to have backup power from a physical battery really doesn’t make economic sense for most people.
+Here in Las Vegas, with our very stable power grid, we rarely see outages of more than a few minutes, so spending an extra $10,000 – $20,000 to have backup power from a physical battery really doesn’t make economic sense for most people.

 Load shifting means storing power made by your solar array in your battery to use at a different time.
 Usually this means power made early in the morning is stored in the battery to be used in the late afternoon when some power companies charge a lot more for power.
 This is called Time of Use pricing.